basho/basho_docs/source/languages/en/riak/ops/building/planning/backends.md

 }
 ---

-A key feature of Riak KV is the pluggable storage backends.
-These allow the ability to choose a low-level storage engine that suits specific operational needs.
-For example, if one needs maximum throughput coupled with data persistence and has a bounded keyspace, Bitcask is a good choice.
-On the other hand, if one needs to store a large number of keys, then LevelDB would be a better backend recommendation.
+Pluggable storage backends are a key feature of Riak KV.
+These allow the choice of a low-level storage engine that suits specific operational needs.
+For example, if one needs maximum throughput, data persistence, and a bounded keyspace then Bitcask is a good choice.
+On the other hand, if one needs to store a large number of keys or needs secondary indexes, then LevelDB would be a better backend recommendation.

 These backends are supported: